EngReteti/My-CS-Journey/README.md

 🚀 The Nexus | Amason Lerionka Reteti

-Computer Science Student @ The Co-operative University of Kenya 🎓 I am a technically driven developer who thrives at the intersection of logic and collaboration.
+Computer Science Student at The Co-operative University of Kenya 🎓 I am a technically driven developer who thrives at the intersection of logic and collaboration.
 My portfolio is a collection of my academic rigor and individual curiosity ranging from the architecture of Distributed Systems to the nuances of Java backend logic.